 With that said, it’s time we talk about the actual operation of the bike.
 Just like the ME-709, the 900XL has an 8-level magnetic resistance system you can adjust to your needs easily by fixing a dial.
 As we have talked about previously, the magnetic resistance system reduces the sound of the resistance even further, making the bike operates even more smoothly.

 Here comes the best part of the 900XL: The computer.
 The integrated computer system on the 900XL provides a much better interaction than that of the ME-709 in several ways.
-First is the LCD display.
+First is the LCD.
 This is where all of the data and information the computer collected and you need to know are displayed.
-Surely, it is no fancy coloured touch-screen but a good old black and white display that can be navigated through three main buttons right below.
+Surely, it is no fancy colored touch-screen but a good old black and white display that can be navigated through three main buttons right below.

-It’s not aesthetically pleasing, but it does the job of showing you how much distance you’ve scaled, how much calorie burned, and how much time has passed since you’ve started pedalling pretty well.
+It’s not aesthetically pleasing, but it does the job of showing you how much distance you’ve scaled, how many calories burned, and how much time has passed since you’ve started pedaling pretty well.

 With hardware all explained, we will go on and talk about the construction.
-It is a well engineered piece of machinery and can handle riders of up to 300 pounds, but beyond that, it is not recommended.
+It is a well-engineered piece of machinery and can handle riders of up to 300 pounds, but beyond that, it is not recommended.
 For the extra bulk and parts, as well as a design that isn’t stressed very much on mobility, compared to the ME-709’s 55 pounds, the 900XL racks up to 74.2 pounds in total weight.
-Though heavy, it can still be managed somewhat by utilising the set of transportation wheels underneath, but if you’re in need of something lightweight and mobile, this is quite a poor choice.
+Though heavy, it can still be managed somewhat by utilizing the set of transportation wheels underneath, but if you need something lightweight and mobile, this is quite a poor choice.

 What we like

-- Cheap, it is one of the best recumbent exercise bike for elderly – and virtually, everyone else under $200.
+- Cheap, it is one of the best exercise bikes for the elderly – and virtually, everyone else under $200.
 Not very steep.

 - Comfortable seating.

 - A great computer system that provides all of the necessities of a basic user.